 Is the GDPR going to affect my school?

 Yes.
-The GDPR will affect all organizations that hold data on European citizens, even if they aren’t in Europe themselves.
+The GDPR will affect all organisations that hold data on European citizens, even if they aren’t in Europe themselves.
 Some have called it the ‘Global’ Data Protection Regulation.
 There are some significant changes in the regulation and the way information is processed internally and externally will be important.

 Key points to watch out for